Back to The Triumph

 3. Pope St. Pius V, Quo Primum.

-4. Historical witness of Catholic martyrs defending the Mass.
+4. Accounts of Catholic martyrs defending the Mass in and revolutionary persecutions.